Functional Time Series Analysis Based on Records: Application to Functional Unit Root Test

 \subsection{Robustness against structural changes}

 One of the advantages of using functional records in the hypothesis test is the robustness to different nonstationary models.
-Models \ref{H1C1} and \ref{H1C2} represent unstable time series, with change on the mean, and change on the coefficient operator, respectively.
+Models \ref{H1C1} and \ref{H1C2} represent unstable time series, with change on the mean and change on the coefficient operator, respectively.
 However, Models \ref{H1C1} and \ref{H1C2} are not $I(1)$ functional processes, so we expect to reject $H_{0}$.
-The counting processes $N_{j}$ for Models \ref{H1C1} and \ref{H1C2} should grow at the same rate as that in the stationary case: $N_{j}= O(\log j)$.
+The counting processes $N_{t}$ for Models \ref{H1C1} and \ref{H1C2} should grow at the same rate as that in the stationary case: $N_{t}= O(\log t)$.
 Table \ref{TablePower2} shows the corresponding proportion of rejections for these models.

-For Model \ref{H1C1}, we observe a low proportion of rejections, when the sample size is smaller than $500$, but the results improve for $n>500$.
-Thus, the test requires a sample size bigger than $500$, for a reasonable power.
+For Model \ref{H1C1}, we observe a low proportion of rejections when the sample size is smaller.
+In this scenario, for a reasonable power, the test requires a sample size bigger than $500$ when using MBD and a sample size bigger than $300$ when using ED.
 For Model \ref{H1C2}, the results are different.
-We observe that, for $n=200$, the proportion of rejections of the null hypothesis is bigger than $0.7$, for white noises Bm and Bb, and bigger than $0.8$, for a white noise Gp$(0,\gamma)$.
-We obtain a proportion of rejections bigger than $0.88$, when $n\geq 300$.
+For $n=200$, we observe that the proportion of rejections of the null hypothesis are bigger than $0.7$ for all white noises and using MBD.
+Whereas when using ED, this proportion is bigger than $0.82$.
+We obtain a proportion of rejections bigger than $0.88$, when $n\geq 300$ in all cases.
 In general, the RB-functional unit root test is robust against structural changes, although a bigger sample size is needed when changes occur on the mean.
 In contrast, we observe that the norm of the coefficient operator is affected by structural changes.
 In particular, for Model \ref{H1C1}, we obtain a mean value of the norms close to one, indicating the possible existence of a unit root on the data generating processes.
 In general, we conclude that a test based on regression will have low power in the presence of a structural change, similarly to what occurs with univariate time series.

 Our test does not depend on a specific model, and is invariant under monotonic transformations.
-It is expected to have a good performance, with a broad class of models, and in practice, the computation of the number of functional records does not depend on the depth definition.
+It is expected to have a good performance with a broad class of models, and in practice, the computation of the number of functional records does not depend on the depth definition.